Home|News|Factoring: a robust financing solution in an economic downturn

 Where is Chateaudun-Crédit today?

 T. R. In June, 2018, we took over Cetrafact, a factoring coordination software programme.
 The development and integration of this software with our clients is led by a team of ten consultants and developers.
-Cetrafact has seen sharp growth and will hire four new employees by March 2021.
+Cetrafact has seen strong growth and will hire four new employees by March 2021.
 It is a genuine asset for our clients.

 "Our role is to help clients choose the right partner"

 T. R. Precisely, banks around the negotiating table often seek to impose their own factoring subsidiaries.
 And yet, the choice of a factor is key to the company.
 Calling on our services allows companies to better use the leverage of competition between market stakeholders to gain the best possible offer, as well as to transfer the pressure imposed by banks towards a third party over whom they have less control.
-In the framework of insolvency proceedings, companies also have a very effective negotiating lever with creditors.
+In the framework of out-of-court insolvency proceedings, this gives companies a very effective negotiating lever with creditors.

 Can you provide us with examples of some solutions suited to the context of corporate restructuring?

-T. R. We also supported a company in the para-petroleum sector for the takeover of French drilling activities from a large group.
+T. R. We also supported a company in the oil & gas service sector for the takeover of French drilling activities from a large group.
 As these business activities were suffering heavy losses, we had to convince a factor to support the turnaround project, whilst also negotiating competitive rates.
 The oil and petroleum sector has been heavily affected and we had to actively negotiated with credit insurers to ensure we had sufficient guarantees to cover the company’s clients and ensure financing of receivables by the factor.

 What is your position in this market?